 In our school, the children participate in a wide range of practical music making activities, developing their skills as listeners, performers and composers.

 This term, we already have many exciting projects underway.
-The children in Year 2 and Year 3, for example, are working with our specialist music teacher to develop end of term musical performances, whilst year 4 have been exploring music as a descriptive language.
+The children in Reception and Year 5, for example, are working with our specialist music teacher to develop end of term musical performances, whilst year 6 pupils have been learning musical theatre songs for their Summer show.

 Every year group is engaged in exploring a ‘big musical question’ and finding interesting ways to demonstrate their learning.
 The aim is for all children to develop their musicality whilst having fun!

 (Henry Wadsworth Longfellow)